 Let's take a look at some of those risks:

-The logistics-related risks include issues such as late delivery or incorrect quantities and/or poor quality.
-At a first glance, these may not seem to be very serious risks, but if you are building a skyscraper, then any delays or substandard products could have serious cost and liability implications.
+Logistics risk: The logistics-related risks include issues such as late delivery or incorrect quantities and/or poor quality.
+At first glance, these may not seem to be very serious risks, but if you are building a skyscraper, then any delays or substandard products could have serious cost and liability implications.

 What is the value of supplier performance management?